viscid-hub/Viscid/doc/installation.rst

 + Truly Optional

   + Seaborn
-  + Mayavi2 (if you want to make 3d plots using viscid.plot.mvi)
+  + Mayavi2 (if you want to make 3d plots using viscid.plot.vlab)
   + PyYaml (rc file and plot options can parse using yaml)

 + Optional for developers